TommyTeaVee/workadventure/docs/dev/roomAPI.md

 ## Authentication
 Authentication to the API is done by passing a **X-API-Key** header in the gRPC metadata on each call to the API.

-Depending if you are using a self hosted install or the SAAS version of WorkAdventure, you will use a different method to authenticate.
+Depending if you are using a self hosted install or the SAAS version of Qtune, you will use a different method to authenticate.

 If you are using the SAAS please refer to the [SAAS Room API authentication documentation](https://workadventu.re/admin-guide/room-api).

-If you are using a self-hosted WorkAdventure server, you have just to send the secret key defined on the **ROOM_API_SECRET_KEY** environnement variable, on the **X-API-Key** GRPC metadata on each call.
+If you are using a self-hosted Qtune server, you have just to send the secret key defined on the **ROOM_API_SECRET_KEY** environnement variable, on the **X-API-Key** GRPC metadata on each call.

 ## Client libraries
   - **TypeScript / JavaScript** : [@workadventure/room-api-client](https://www.npmjs.com/package/@workadventure/room-api-client)